-Firm Brochure March 29, 2019 Item 2 - Material Changes This Item 2 discusses only material changes made to this Form ADV, Part 2A ("Brochure") since MFSI's prior annual updating amendment to the Brochure, which was filed on March 30, 2018. - Various updates have been made to the Fees and Compensation section (Item 5) of the Brochure. - The Methods of Analysis, Investment Strategies and Risk of Loss section (Item 8) of the Brochure has been updated to reflect updates to the risk factors applicable to the various strategies listed in the Fees and Compensation section (Item 5). - The Disciplinary Information section (Item 9) of the Brochure has been updated. - Various updates have been made to the Brokerage Practices section (Item 12).
-About this Brochure This Brochure is not:
+Item 2 - Material Changes

+This Item 2 discusses only material changes made to this Form ADV, Part 2A ("Brochure") since MFSI's prior annual updating amendment to the Brochure, which was filed on March 29, 2019.

+- Various updates have been made to the Fees and Compensation section (Item 5) of the Brochure. - The Methods of Analysis, Investment Strategies and Risk of Loss section (Item 8) of the Brochure has been updated to reflect updates to the risk factors applicable to the various strategies listed in the Fees and Compensation section (Item 5). - Various updates have been made to the Other Financial Industry Activities and Affiliations section (Item 10) of the Brochure. - Various updates have been made to the Brokerage Practices section (Item 12).

+About this Brochure

+This Brochure is not: